mksami22/SE-Project-3/README.md

 9. The command to run the project is:
    `python3 code/ui.py`

+- For further help with installation, check out the documentation and requirements files, or join the community discord.

 ## Code Documentation

 Documentation of the entire codebase is generated using [Pycco](https://github.com/pycco-docs/pycco).